Pythm/ad-Lightwand/README.md

 All mode names except <b>'custom'</b> can be defined in 'light_modes' with your own configuration.

 > [!NOTE]
-> Setting mode to 'custom' stops all automation like mediaplayer, motion or lux control.
+> Setting mode to 'custom' stops all automation like mediaplayer, motion and lux control.

 The predefined mode names with default turn on/off: